 A meeting of the AURA Management Council for Rubin Observatory (AMCR) was held virtually on May 27-28.
 The AMCR provides oversight and advocacy for the management of the Vera C. Rubin Observatory during construction, and meetings are held quarterly.
 At the May meeting, the Council commented favorably on the level of work that has been accomplished during the last quarter despite the challenges posed by the COVID-19 pandemic, and complimented the Project on the initiatives undertaken by the various facilities to support the safety of the team.

 NOIRLab has published the inaugural issue of The Mirror, a quarterly newsletter which includes information and updates from all of NOIRLab’s facilities, including Rubin Observatory Operations.
-You can find the newsletter at this link.
+You can find the newsletter at nationalastro.org.